Skip to main content

 Understanding market volatility

 If you're new to investing, know the market moves in cycles.
 Sometimes up, other times down.
 This is referred to as market volatility.
-It’s unpredictable and different factors can contribute to it, ranging from rising inflation to a global pandemic.
+It’s unpredictable and different factors can contribute to it, ranging from inflation to global events.

 When volatility occurs, it might resolve quickly or linger for weeks or even months.
 Higher volatility means more risk while lower volatility may mean a less risky market environment.
 As an investor, there's little you can do to control market volatility — but you can control your reaction to it.